google/motive/docs/src/programmers_guide/building_loose_cpps.md

 # Enabling SIMD   {#motive_guide_simd}

 [Motive][] runs best with `mathfu`'s [SIMD][] support enabled.
-Support is enabled by default, but you may have to add a compiler flags to enable [SIMD][] instructions on your compiler.
+Support is enabled by default, but you may have to add a compiler flag to enable [SIMD][] instructions on your compiler.
 Please see the `enable_simd` section of [MathFu][]'s `CMakeLists.txt` file for details.